ePrescribing: Your questions answered

 The token model does not necessitate the provision of a paper prescription to the patient, a practice which has become synonymous with the end of a consultation.
 Doctors may need to explain the new process to patients and provide reassurance that the token will be able to be dispensed at the patient’s pharmacy of choice.

-Doctors will also need to consult with their clinical software vendor to ensure their system is able to generate conformant ePrescribing prescriptions and has the functionality to provide tokens to their patients.
+Doctors will also need to consult with their clinical software vendor to ensure their system is able to create electronic prescriptions and has the functionality to provide tokens to their patients.

 Will all types of community prescriptions be able to be ePrescriptions?

-This will depend on jurisdictional regulators, but the intent from the Commonwealth has been to enable all types of prescriptions electronically.
+This will depend on jurisdictional regulators, but the intent from the Commonwealth has been to commence electronic prescribing on all types of prescriptions.

 What happens when a pharmacy sends the doctor an owing prescription request?

 The token model enables pharmacies to receive prescriptions from remote subjects of care without the need to physically obtain a paper prescription.
 This may reduce the burden of owing prescriptions and enable innovative models to be developed, such as enhanced delivery services, for the benefit of patients.
 Despite this likely decrease in owing prescription requests, where prescriptions are created to fulfil an owing request from a pharmacy (and these are created as paperless prescriptions), clinical systems will default to printing a paper token rather than conveying the token to the patient.
 This will enable the prescriber to forward this token directly to the requesting pharmacy in-line with jurisdictional regulations.

 Will residential care facilities be able to direct chart prescriptions to their contracted pharmacy?